RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_ui_controller_class.md

-Implementing the UI Controller Class
+# Implementing the UI Controller Class
-===

-In this chapter you will learn how to implement the class that manages the relationship between the host application, the user settings and the user interface.
+Implement the class that manages the relationship between the host application, user settings, and the user interface.

+## Settings Page Scenarios

-When implementing a settings page for the plug-in user interface you need to cover the following scenarios:
+A settings page for the plug-in user interface must handle these scenarios:

-* The user clicks the **Reset to Defaults** button, thereby restoring all control elements to their intended default settings.
+- The user clicks **Reset to Defaults**, restoring all control elements to their default settings
-* The user clicks **OK**, thereby applying (saving) the settings.
+- The user clicks **OK**, saving the settings
-* After changing the control element settings, the user goes to another settings page, which should also save any changes to the form control elements.
+- The user navigates to another settings page, which should save changes to form control elements
-* The user clicks the **Cancel** button, any changes to the control settings should be discarded.
+- The user clicks **Cancel**, discarding all changes to control settings

-A settings page does not implement its own **OK**, **Cancel**, **Reset** buttons, but will rely on the control elements that are provided by the dialog box of the framework, which is made possible through this class.
+The settings page does not implement its own **OK**, **Cancel**, or **Reset** buttons.
+Instead, it uses the control elements provided by the framework's dialog box.

-Below you see an example of a settings page as it is implemented for one of the default file types in Var:ProductName:
+Below is an example of a settings page as implemented for a default file type in `Var:ProductName`:

 ![SampleSettingsPage](images/SampleSettingsPage.jpg)

-Add the Settings Page
+## Add the Settings Page
---

-Now you need to add another class, e.g. called **SettingsPage.cs** to your project.
-This class is used to manage the functions of the user control UI, e.g. it triggers the reset function of the UI when a user clicks the **Reset** button.
-It is this class that will be registered as a plug-in UI page in the File Type Component Builder (i.e. not the actual user control).
+Add another class, for example **SettingsPage.cs**, to your project.
+This class manages the user control UI functions, such as triggering the reset function when a user clicks **Reset**.
+This class is registered as a plug-in UI page in the File Type Component Builder, not the actual user control.

-Reference the following namespace in this class:
+Reference this namespace in your class:

-* Sdl.FileTypeSupport.Framework.Core.Settings
+- `Sdl.FileTypeSupport.Framework.Core.Settings`

-Your ```SettingsPage``` class then needs be derived from the [AbstractFileTypeSettingsPage< SettingsControlType, SettingsType>](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Settings.AbstractFileTypeSettingsPage-2.yml) class providing the types of the settings and the UI control:
+Your `SettingsPage` class must derive from the [AbstractFileTypeSettingsPage< SettingsControlType, SettingsType>](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Settings.AbstractFileTypeSettingsPage-2.yml) class, providing the types of the settings and the UI control:

 # [C#](#tab/tabid-1)
 ```cs
 class SettingsPage : AbstractFileTypeSettingsPage<SettingsUI, UserSettings>
 ```
-***

-Declaring the Page as a Plug-In.
+## Declare the Page as a Plug-In
---

-The **Plugin Framework** requires all plug-in pages to be marked with a C# attribute.
-The plugin framework will then generate a plug-in definition for the assembly based on these attributes which can then be used by other applications.
+The plugin framework requires all plug-in pages to be marked with a C# attribute.
+The framework generates a plug-in definition for the assembly based on these attributes, which other applications can use.

+For a Filter Settings Page, use the `FileTypeSettingsPage` attribute.
+This attribute requires:

+- A unique ID to identify the plug-in page at runtime
+- A name
+- A description

-As we are creating a Filter Settings Page we will use the ```FileTypeSettingsPage``` attribute.
-This attribute requires a unique ID, which will be used to identify this plug-in page at runtime, a name, and a description.
-If the page needs be localised into other languages, the name and description should be key mappings to the related **PluginResources.resx** file in your assembly.
+If you need to localize the name and description into other languages, use key mappings to the **PluginResources.resx** file in your assembly:

 # [C#](#tab/tabid-2)
 ```cs
 [FileTypeSettingsPage(Id="SimpleText_Settings", Name="Settings_Name", Description="Settings_Description")]
 ```
-***

-Implementing the Base Class
+## Implement the Base Class
---

-The ```FileTypeSettingsPage``` base class takes care of a lot of the plumbing required to make sure all the objects are loaded correctly and updated at the correct points.
-However, because we are not using data binding in our control, the UI must manually be told when settings have been changed.
-The two methods that make settings changes are ```ResetToDefaults``` and Refresh so we need to override them and make a call to our ```UpdateControl``` method on the UI to inform it that the underlying settings data has changed.
+The `FileTypeSettingsPage` base class handles much of the plumbing to ensure objects load correctly and update at the right points.
+However, since our control does not use data binding, you must manually inform the UI when settings change.
+Override the `ResetToDefaults` and `Refresh` methods and call `UpdateControl` on the UI to notify it that the underlying settings data has changed:

 # [C#](#tab/tabid-3)
 ```cs